Wittline/MachineLearning/README.md

 ## Contributing and Feedback
-Help me to improve, you can insult me, criticize me, eulogy me or just copy my homework and bring it to your teacher as if it were yours :)
+Help me to improve, you can insult me, criticize me, eulogy me or just copy and paste my homework :)

 ## Authors
 - Created by Ramses Alexander Coraspe Valdez